SAP-samples/fiori-tools-samples/cap/cap-fiori-mta-standalone/README.md

 ```

 ## Known Issues
-To support connectivity to on-premise systems, please uncomment the code in the `mta.yaml` enable the `standaloneCAPProject-connectivity` service.
+To support connectivity to on-premise systems, please uncomment the code in the `mta.yaml` and enable the `standaloneCAPProject-connectivity` service.
+Remember, the SAP Connectivity service lets you establish connectivity between your cloud applications and on-premise systems running in isolated networks.

 ## Get Support